06ajeesh/Flutter_Basics/README.md

-# money_tracker
+# tic tac toe

 A new Flutter money tracker project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a simple  tic tac toe Flutter application.

 A few resources to get you started :